Current Research Projects

 Impact of Thawing Permafrost on Biogeochemical Cycles

-We are assessing the impact of thawing permafrost on freshwaters on the Mackenzie Delta in the Northwest Territories, and in Old Crow Flats in the Yukon.
-By identifying lakes affected by recent permafrost thaw slumps with aerial photographs, and comparing lakes receiving large discharges from thawing permafrost with lakes where permafrost degradation is less apparent, we can determine the extent that melting permafrost affects water quality (organic contaminants, metals, nutrients).
+We assessed the impact of thawing permafrost on freshwaters on the Mackenzie Delta in the Northwest Territories, and in Old Crow Flats in the Yukon.
+By identifying lakes affected by recent permafrost thaw slumps with aerial photographs, and comparing lakes receiving large discharges from thawing permafrost with lakes where permafrost degradation is less apparent, we determined the extent that melting permafrost affects water quality (organic contaminants, metals, nutrients).
 Using this information, we can develop methods to track permafrost degradation in lakes.
-By extracting lake sediment cores, we will apply these tools to reconstruct the history of permafrost degradation in lakes, and determine if chemical releases by permafrost thawing diminish over time.
-Finally, we will determine if contaminants released by degrading permafrost are accumulating in freshwater food webs that constitute an important part of traditional diet and lifestyle.
+By extracting lake sediment cores, we applied these tools to reconstruct the history of permafrost degradation in lakes, and determine if chemical releases by permafrost thawing diminish over time.
+Finally, we determined if contaminants released by degrading permafrost are accumulating in freshwater food webs that constitute an important part of traditional diet and lifestyle.

 Impact of Climate Warming on the Biogeochemistry of Northern Environments

 Recent and dramatic climate changes in Arctic freshwaters are affecting the transport and fate of anthropogenic contaminants to aquatic systems, the two largest threats facing northern communities and ecosystems.
-This research will develop new tools to examine how the fate of anthropogenic contaminants is affected in Arctic regions under different climate change conditions.
-Due to the paucity of direct environmental monitoring in Arctic regions, this proposal will investigate how contaminant cycles in Arctic freshwater ecosystems are affected by climate change as recorded in sediment archives.
-We will combine established, state-of-the-art technologies in reconstructing climate from preserved sedimentary paleolimnological proxies, and concurrent records of contaminant deposition histories.
+This research developed new tools to examine how the fate of anthropogenic contaminants is affected in Arctic regions under different climate change conditions.
+Due to the paucity of direct environmental monitoring in Arctic regions, this research investigated how contaminant cycles in Arctic freshwater ecosystems are affected by climate change as recorded in sediment archives.
+We combined established, state-of-the-art technologies in reconstructing climate from preserved sedimentary paleolimnological proxies, and concurrent records of contaminant deposition histories.

 Photo: L. Kimpe